Lolita Lempicka: Awards and honors

 In 2002, Lolita Lempicka became a Chevalier of the Legion of Honor.

 Advocacy

 In 2014, Lempica appeared on La Nouvelle Edition on Canal+ to discuss her opposition to Air France's transport of monkeys to laboratories which she called a "waking nightmare" for the animals.
 In a letter to Air France, she wrote that she has instructed her employees to boycott the airline.

 Personal life

-Lempica married Joseph-Marie Pividal, a graphic designer.
+Lempicka married Joseph-Marie Pividal, a graphic designer.

 Lempicka has built her brand as a family business.
 Lolita's three daughters Elisa Melodie (born 1975), and twin daughters Paulina Leonor and Lauren Leslie (1983) are all actively involved in Lolita Lempicka.
 Melodie lives in New York and is responsible for the brand in the United States, while Leonor and Leslie work closely with their mother in Paris.
 Lempicka herself has appeared in the movies "Prêt-à-porter" and "Quelqu'un De Bien" (Slice of Life).